howeguo/DeviceInfo/README.md

 ## Summary

-A simple but useful class methods for get all main info of a iOS device.
+Simple but useful class methods for get all main info of a iOS device.

 DeviceInfo can return to you: